douglaz/cyberkrill/README.md

 - **Sub-satoshi Precision**: Support for fractional satoshi fee rates (e.g., "0.1sats/vB") using millisatoshi precision
 - **Smart Coin Selection**: Automatic coin selection with max-amount limits and descriptor-based input selection
 - **Output Descriptor Support**: Use descriptors as inputs with automatic UTXO discovery and change address derivation
+- **frozenkrill Wallet Support**: Import and use frozenkrill wallet export files instead of raw descriptors
 - **JSON Output**: All commands output structured JSON for easy integration with other tools

 ## Installation